Spitz and PrimitiveSmallJapan

 Frequently Asked Questions

-Is the Japanese Spitz a good apartment dog?
+Is the Japanese Spitz a small dog?

 Does the Japanese Spitz shed a lot?